zamilskhan/3docs/source/admin-guide/openid-connect.md

 # OpenID Connect Support in the Gluu Server
 The Gluu Server is a [fully certified OpenID Connect Provider (OP)](http://openid.net/certification/).
 As an OpenID Provider, the Gluu Server enables OpenID Connect relying parties (clients) to discover its capabilities, handle both dynamic and static registration of relying parties, respond to relying party requests with authorization codes, access tokens, and user information according to the Authorization Code and Implicit flows of OpenID Connect, and manages sessions.

+## OpenID Connect Authorization Code Flow
+The OpenID Connect Authorization Code Flow specifies how the relying party interacts with the OpenID Provider based on use of the OAuth 2.0 authorization grant.

+## OpenID Connect Implicit Flow
+The OpenID Connect Implicit Flow specifies how the relying party interacts with the OpenID Provider based on use of the OAuth 2.0 implicit grant.

 ## Discovery

 The first thing you want to know about any OAuth 2.0 API is where are the